(as a pause during more scientific writing to reflect a moment…)

 Why use scientific/western language at all then, why not just bag it?

-Because it is often our first way in this culture’s collective mind of coming to a place of honor and connection to nature, including connection to our own body.
+Because it is often our first way in Western culture’s collective mind of coming to a place of honour and connection to nature, including connection to our own body.
 Because it is useful in helping relieve physical suffering to some degree, and to help love on our tissues, organs, and bodies as a whole.
 I adore science since it allows me to view one aspect of the natural world that I love.
 It’s important to understand however that this language of parts and provable interactions (seen through observing, categorizing, isolating, testing, and repeating) tends to cut off deeper knowing that arrives from the body, soul, and heart as it opens to connection and relationship.
 Science can cut us off from direct experience and intimacy… an unfolding present moment that can never be repeated.
 Science often relies on a what is repeatable, provable, factual (unchanging), and static nature of things, when the natural world and the conscious beings within it are continually transforming, often through interaction and inter-relationship.
 Science relies only on what it an see with its eyes, and measure in physicality.
 The tools of observation in science can be delighting, but we must understand that what we can see and measure is not even close to all there is.